 Verify Customer Identity

 Fraud is a major consideration for a business, especially when digital communications channels come into the mix.
-Risk factors like identity theft are difficult to catch, which is why many businesses use two-factor identification.
+Risk factors like identity theft are difficult to catch, which is why many businesses use two-factor identification as a good first step to protect your privacy online.
 When a company is looking to reach out to a customer, outbound IVR is used to verify their identity before an agent gets involved.

 The IVR system reaches out and the customer speaks or inputs their account information and social security for verification purposes.
 For those customers that don’t wish to speak their info aloud or use a DTMF Dialpad, the outbound IVR will send a visual IVR link that they could use from their smartphone or PC.
 All of these processes are completed without the need for agents to get involved, which helps decrease handle time and increase agent efficiency.